Tracking the deployment of the COVID-19 vaccine in the Waterloo region | ExBulletin

 Since the Waterloo region launched the COVID-19 vaccination program, we have been tracking all doses administered.

-A total of 19,147 people have been vaccinated for the second time, and 4.01 percent of the eligible population has been fully vaccinated against the virus.
+A total of 19,592 people have been vaccinated for the second time, and 4.1% of the eligible population is fully vaccinated against the virus.

 Approximately 94.7% of residents of retirement homes and long-term care facilities and 56% of staff have received both shots.